Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Acknowledgements

 \section{Acknowledgements}

-We acknowledge useful discussions with Drs.
+We acknowledge helpful feedback from the anonymous referees, and useful discussions with Drs.
 Thorsten Naab, Eve Ostriker and Todd Thompson on stellar feedback models.
 LC grateful for support from the National Science Foundation in the form of grants AST-2107070 and AST-2205628.
 V. V. acknowledges support from the scholarship ANID-FULBRIGHT BIO 2016 - 56160020, funding from NRAO Student Observing Support (SOS) - SOSPADA-015, and partial support from NSF-AST1615960.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This paper makes use of the following ALMA data: 2017.1.00901.S; 2019.1.01182.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ Support for K.F.N was provided by NASA through the NASA Hubble Fellowship grant (HST-HF2-51516) awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 NL acknowledges the computational resources granted by CSC -- IT Center for Science Ltd. in Finland and The Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.
 SS and NMP acknowledge support provided by the University of Wisconsin - Madison Office of the Vice Chancellor for Research and Graduate Education with funding from the Wisconsin Alumni Research Foundation, and the NSF Award AST-2205630.
-This research made use of Photutils, an Astropy package for detection and photometry of astronomical sources (Bradley et al.\ 2023)
+This research made use of Photutils, an Astropy package for detection and photometry of astronomical sources (Bradley et al.\ 2023).
+The research made use of the z0MGS GALEX+WISE data \citep{zomgsdoi}, which is a GALEX+WISE matched resolution image atlas for around 10,000 nearby galaxies.This dataset or service is made available by the Infrared Science Archive (IRSA) at IPAC, which is operated by the California Institute of Technology under contract with the National Aeronautics and Space Administration.

 \facilities{VLA, ALMA, Mayall, UKIRT}